MengyuLi15/MengyuLi15.github.io/_pages/about.md

 ## Welcome！

-I am a Postdoctoral Researcher at the Institute of Marine Sciences (CNR-ISMAR), National Research Council of Italy, based in Rome.
+I am a Postdoctoral Researcher at CNR ISMAR in Rome, working on marine bio optics, BGC Argo observations, and ocean biogeochemistry.

+My research focuses on understanding how the optical properties of seawater relate to phytoplankton dynamics and carbon export processes across different oceanic regimes.

-I focus on the analysis of marine bio-optical and biogeochemical processes by integrating multi-platform meteo-oceanographic datasets.
+I focus on analyzing marine bio-optical and biogeochemical processes by integrating multi-platform meteo-oceanographic datasets.
 My recent work studies the optical properties of marine particles and quantifies organic carbon across estuarine, coastal, and open-ocean environments.
 My work combines in situ observations, including BGC-Argo floats, with satellite remote sensing and model outputs to investigate marine ecosystems and carbon cycling under climate variability.
 I also have experience in developing empirical and semi-analytical models to characterize bio-optical regimes and biogeochemical processes in the global ocean.

 ---